Long Expressive Memory for Sequence Modeling: Related Work

 The use of \emph{multiscale} neural network architectures in machine learning has a long history.
 An early example was provided in \citet{HinPla}, who proposed a neural network with each connection having a fast changing weight for temporary memory and a slow changing weight for long-term learning.
 More recently, one can view convolutional neural networks as multiscale architectures for processing multiple \emph{spatial} scales in data \citep{Kolter}.

 The use of ODE-based learning architectures has also received considerable attention in recent years with examples such as \emph{continuous-time} neural ODEs \citep{neuralODE,continuousnet_TR,queiruga2021compressing} and their recurrent extensions ODE-RNNs \citep{ode_rnn}, as well as RNNs based on discretizations of ODEs \citep{anti,lip_rnn,srnn,lim2021noisy,coRNN,unicornn}.
+In addition to the specific details of our archiecture, we differ from other discretized ODE-based RNNs in the explicit use of multiple (learned) scales in LEM.